Admissions for KUO

 Letters of Recommendations

-Two professional letters of recommendation are required for all program applicants.
+Three professional letters of recommendation are required for all program applicants.
 One letter must be from a current supervisor.
+Personal letters of recommendation are not accepted.

 GRE General Section Test